Jackson Hole, Wyoming, home cooking, wild game, high altitude baking, high altitude gardening, foraging, mountain adventures

 Preserved Lemons: Sources

-I acquired this recipe from Mary Woollen, after taking her "Into the Kitchen" French cooking class.
-This recipe makes about 2 quarts of preserved lemons, divided any way you like into airtight jars.
+This recipe makes about two quarts of preserved lemons, divided any way you like into airtight jars.

 The jars should be impeccably clean.
 Wash them in hot soapy water and let them dry completely before using, or sterilize the jars in the dishwasher.